 - Return of unearned freight

 - Payment used under personal contracts of the shipowner (such as salvage, towage, vessel repair, supplies, and services contracts)

 - Environmental claims under the Clean Water Act and Oil Pollution Act of 1990

 If a company is successful in its limitation action, the victims’ damages may be far less than the amount of their medical bills, disability costs, and pain and suffering.
 For this reason, it is vital that injured workers seek the advice of an attorney who is familiar with the requirements of the Limitation of Liability Act, as well as at the legal methods to defeat the vessel owner's claim.
-Call us today at 1-800-362-9329 or fill out our quick online contact form to speak with a maritime injury lawyer at Hofmann & Schweitzer as soon as possible.
+Contact us online or call us today at 1-800-362-9329 to schedule your free initial consultation.
+You have the opportunity to speak with one of Hofmann & Schweitzer's experienced maritime injury lawyer who will help explain your rights.